-The gcp:billing/accountIamMember:AccountIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on GCP billing accounts by adding individual members to roles without affecting other members.
-This guide focuses on three capabilities: non-authoritative member grants, authoritative role bindings, and complete policy replacement.
+The gcp:billing/accountIamMember:AccountIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on GCP billing accounts by adding individual members to roles without affecting other members or roles.
+This guide focuses on three capabilities: non-authoritative member grants, role-level binding management, and complete policy replacement.

 GCP provides three resources for billing account IAM: AccountIamPolicy (replaces entire policy), AccountIamBinding (manages all members for one role), and AccountIamMember (adds individual members).
-AccountIamPolicy cannot be used with the other two, or they will conflict.
+AccountIamPolicy cannot be used with the other two; they conflict over policy ownership.
 The examples are intentionally small.
-Choose the resource that matches your control requirements.
+Choose the resource that matches your authority level and combine it with your own billing account IDs.

 import * as pulumi from "@pulumi/pulumi";